 The General Examinations normally will be written in the first session of a student's third year in the program.
-In the event of a failure of any of the components (either of the written examinations, oral examination), the student will be allowed to repeat the examination within three months.
+In the event of a failure of any of the components (either of the Written Examinations or the Oral Examination), the student will be allowed to repeat the examination within three months.
 A second failure will result in the termination of the student's program.
 Any extensions for the completion of program requirements are subject to the policies under General Regulations, §A8.5 on Achieving Candidacy (see also Degree Regulations, §C1.3 Time-frame).